conneroisu/single-cycle-mips-verilog/README.md

 # singe-cycle-mips-verilog
-A single cycle mips processor implementation in verilog. a single-cycle MIPS processor written in verilog with reflections from writing a similar single-cycle processor project in vhdl that can execute a subset of the MIPS instruction set with additional features such as a clock divider and displays the current instruction on the seven segment displays present on the FPGA board.
+A single cycle mips processor implementation in verilog with reflections from writing a similar single-cycle processor project in vhdl that can execute a subset of the MIPS instruction set and displays the current instruction on the seven segment displays present on the FPGA board.
 The processor is implemented in Verilog and tested using a test-bench to verify the functionality of the processor.
 Additionally, the processor